tablelandnetwork/tutorial-two-tables-nft-polygon/README.md

 # NFT Minting Demo -- Metadata on IPFS

-This project is the first in a series of many.
-It walks through the basics of how to deploy an NFT, starting with a bare bones setup.
-Deploy local metadata files to IPFS, push the NFT smart contract to Polygon Mumbai, and view it all on OpenSea.
+This tutorial shows developers how to use Tablelanad for NFT metadata in a two table deployment model.

-# Overview
+## Overview

-This project allows developers to take the a set of images, upload them to IPFS, and then write the corresponding output (CID) to metadata files (which originally have empty `image` fields).
-The only "admin" requirement is creating an account at Protocol Lab's [NFT.Storage](https://nft.storage/), which provides a suite of APIs to upload & pin files to IPFS (with gateway access, too).
-The project structure is as follows:
+The goal of this project is to take some metadata files hosted locally (in `assets` and `images`) and walk through how to take the a set of images, upload them to IPFS, and combine them with local metadata JSON files (which originally have empty `image` fields).
+The metadata is parsed into SQL statements, which are used in a `hardhat` deployment of a `TwoTablesNFT` smart contract.

 ```
 ├── README.md
-├── assets
+├── images
 │   ├── 0.jpeg
 │   └── 1.jpeg
+├── contracts
+│   └── TwoTablesNFT.sol
+├── hardhat.config.js
 ├── metadata
 │   ├── 0
 │   └── 1
-├── contracts
-│   └── TableNFT.sol
-├── flattenedTableNFT.sol
-├── hardhat.config.js
 ├── package-lock.json
 ├── package.json
 ├── scripts
+│   ├── deployTwoTables.js
+│   ├── prepareSql.js
-│   ├── deploy.js
+│   ├── metadataProcessing.js
-│   └── uploadMetadataToIpfs.js
+│   └── verifyTwoTables.js
 └── test
 │   └── test.js
 └── .env